x6wu/CSE110/README.md

 # TritonTravel

-Students new to UC San Diego often find it hard to navigate such a large campus: Most transit apps do not include UCSD shuttle lines and the live shuttle map provided by the Transportation Services office is counterintuitive, outdated and provides little information.
-TritonTravel integrates live information provided Google Maps with campus shuttle lines to offer our users more option.
+Students new to UC San Diego often find it hard to navigate such a large campus: Most transit apps do not include UCSD shuttle lines and the live shuttle map provided by the Transportation Services office is counterintuitive, outdated, and provides little information.
+TritonTravel integrates live information provided by Google Maps with campus shuttle lines to offer our users more options.
 Start to navigate both on and off campus with TritonTravel!

 ### System Requirements
 TritonTravel requires a minimum SDK version of 21, internet connection while using the app, and enabled location service.